datapower-virtual-appliance-demo/dpxx-ops/README.md

   startingCSV: datapower-operator.v1.6.3
 ```

-Notice how this operator is installed in the `dp01-mgmt` namespace.
+Notice how this operator is installed in the `openshift-operators` namespace.
 Note also the use of `channel` and `startingCSV` to be precise about the exact version of the DataPower operator to be installed.

 ## Approve and verify DataPower install plan